-Our smallest, 4×6 utility trailer is great for honey-do’s, modest jobs, or to haul a motorcycle.
-Smaller and lighter also means easier to store and easy to pull behind a smaller vehicle.
+Our smallest, this 4×6 utility trailer is great for honey-do’s, modest jobs, or to haul a motorcycle.
+Small and light also means easier to store and to pull behind a smaller vehicle.
 Yet, even small, this trailer is tough to handle all the odd jobs.

 - 4′ x 6′ Functional Bed Size (Inside Frame Rails for True 4′ Cargo Width.)

 - Single Axle – 2000 lb.
 Capacity, Leaf Spring Style.

 - Has Design Options for a Removable Ramp, and Various Types of Sides.

 - Includes Simple Plans for a Motorcycle Travel Stand.

 - All Our Plans Include Complete Drawings and Illustrated Instructions.